mikkelimatlock/koharuri_drivers_aide/README.md

 - **In case I forget: migrate / connect with BeamNG**
 Refer to this [manual](https://documentation.beamng.com/modding/ui/app_creation/)
 Leave some generic functions because we're not that much into BeamNG!!
+Probably?
+Make this into a UI app.
+Can access speed limits according to this: [BeamAdvisor](https://github.com/ThatTonybo/BeamAdvisor)

 - **Make all the lines**
 With VOICEPEAK Rikka